tasharen/ngui/Assets/NGUI/ReadMe - 3.0.0.txt

 - FIX: Atlas maker will no longer change so many import settings on source textures.
 - FIX: Make Pixel Perfect is now undoable.
 - FIX: You can once again rename sprites in the atlas.
-- DEL: Removed the long-ago deprecated UISlicedSprite, UITiledSprite, and UIFilledSprite classes.
 - DEL: Removed the long-ago deprecated UISlicedSprite, UITiledSprite, and UIFilledSprite classes and some other legacy code.

 2.7.0: